-must be necessary for the company's legitimate interest in meeting its health cial category data, the company must also demonstrate that processing is ealth and safety obligations under employment law (Article 9(2)(b) UK GDPR). rry out a Data Protection Impact Assessment (DPIA), to assess the need to he workers' right to privacy.
+Processing of vaccination status must be necessary for the company's legitimate interest in meeting its health and safety requirements.
+As special category data, the company must also demonstrate that processing is necessary for compliance with health and safety obligations under employment law (Article 9(2)(b) UK GDPR).
+This requires that a company carry out a Data Protection Impact Assessment (DPIA), to assess the need to collect this information against the workers' right to privacy.